MasterRO94/laravel-mail-viewer/README.md

 ```

 ### Step 5: View emails
 All ongoing emails you can find on `/_mail-viewer` page.
-Url